 Green data centers.

-Energy efficiency is the most important instrument to effectively improve the CO2 footprint of data centers.
-Telekom takes an integrated, comprehensive approach to increasing the efficiency of its data centers—from cooling and energy supply to optimized utilization of hardware capacities.
+Energy efficiency is the most important instrument to effectively improve the carbon footprint of data centers.
+Telekom takes an integrated approach to improving the energy efficiency of its data centers within the scope of its "Low carbon society" CR action area.
+This approach includes all aspects ranging from cooling and energy provision to optimized utilization of hardware capacities.

 Video: DataCenter 2020